michaelessiet/Tidus-Swap-SDK/README.md

 })
 ```

+In the returned quote object, the `sellAmount` and `buyAmount` are in the token's decimals.
+E.g. if the token has 6 decimals, then the amount is in 6 decimal places.
+To get the amount in the token's base unit, use the `getAmountInTokenBaseUnits` function.
+The feeAmount is in the native currency's base units.
+E.g if the native currency is ETH, then the feeAmount is in wei and if the native currency is Matic then the feeAmount is in wei.

 ### fillQuote

 This function can is an asynchronous function that fills a quote for a swap.
 It takes an object as a parameter.
 E.g: